 The ECMAScript Language recognizes the possibility that some users of the language may wish to restrict their usage of some features available in the language.
-They might do so in the interests of security, to avoid what they consider to be error prone features, to get better error checking, or for other reasons of their choosing.
-In support of this possibility, ECMAScript defines the concept of usage
+They might do so in the interests of security, to avoid what they consider to be error prone features, to get better error checking, or for other

-Comment [pL1]: Rationale:

-Consider window.document.
-It is an object (typeof document should be 'object'), but it not a constructo (does not support the [[Construct]] property.
+Comment [2]: Rationale: Consider window.document.
+It is an object (typeof document should be 'object'), but it not a constructor (does not support the [[Construct]] property.

+pratapL 7/4/2008 10:07 AM

-Comment [pL2]: From AWB: Need to make typography consistent.
+Comment [3]: From AWB: Need to make typography consistent.

+pratapL 5/27/2008 4:01 PM

 Deleted: Prototype property

+pratapL 5/27/2008 4:03 PM

 Deleted: constructor has an associated prototype, and every

+pratapL 5/27/2008 4:03 PM

 Deleted: that

+pratapL 5/27/2008 4:04 PM

 Deleted: to the prototype